Embassy of the United States, Berlin: 1797–1930

 The U.S. Embassy in Berlin probably began with the 1797 appointment of John Quincy Adams to the then capital of Prussia, Berlin.
 At the time these missions in Berlin, Prussia were called legations, and there were other American legations in other parts of what would later become a unified German state.
 There were breaks in these formative years of German-American diplomatic relations where there was no official American diplomatic presence in Berlin.
 After the late 19th century the term embassy would be used to describe the American mission to the new unified German empire.
 There was also a break in relations with Germany during World War I. In these early years the embassy (or legation) of the U.S. in Berlin changed as frequently as a new ambassador changed his residence, the two being the same.
 The last temporary embassy location was on Bendlerstraße 39 (now Stauffenbergstraße), close to the Tiergarten.

+No permanently selected building was used as an embassy throughout this period as was common at the time.